 Tips for Successful Plant Propagation (by cuttings)

-- Dip the stem of a leaf or stem cutting in rooting hormone before sticking it into the rooting medium.
+- Dip the stem of a leaf or cutting in rooting hormone before sticking it into the rooting medium.
 (Rooting hormone makes cuttings root faster.)

 - Keep your rooting medium moist but not soggy, and don’t allow it to dry out completely.